rsyncOSX/RsyncUIdocs/content/post/RsyncUIdocs.md

 lastmod ="2023-12-25"
 +++

-RsyncUI is a pure *SwiftUI* based macOS application utilizing the command line tool `rsync` for synchronizing files.
+RsyncUI is a pure *SwiftUI* based macOS application, built for *macOS Sonoma*, utilizing the command line tool `rsync` for synchronizing files.
 It is `rsync` which executes the real synchronizing task, not RsyncUI.
 RsyncUI is a GUI only on top of rsync.

 RsyncUI is signed and notarized by Apple.
-RsyncUI is built for *macOS Sonoma* only.

-## Before commencing use of RsyncUI
+## Changelog and install

 See [the changelog](/post/changelog/) for updates.
 RsyncUI is built as a Universal macOS Binary, which means it runs nativly on Apple Silicon and Intel-based Mac computers.
 RsyncUI can be installed by Homebrew by command